PDI-DGS-Protolab/DistributedLoggingSystems/Flume/README.md

 * Supports **Hadoop integration** and HDFS
 * Great collection of plugins to connect with databases (MySQL, MongoDB, HBase, Cassandra), data warehouse (Hive) or even Voldemort

-Due to the high level of complexity reached by Flume, Cloudera thought a great refactoring was necessary and pertinent to make Flume easier to use and to integrate with other developmetns.
+Due to the high level of complexity reached by Flume, Cloudera thought a great refactoring was necessary and pertinent to make Flume easier to use and to integrate with other developments.
 The last version with the old philosophy was the version 0.9.4.
 After that point, Flume was renaming to Flume NG.

+On one hand, it is important to notice that Flume NG is still quite recent and presents some limitations in the API.
+Also, it lacks of enough documentation, which is plenty of sections described with the ter "TBD" *(To Be Determined)*.
+This is the cause to test both versions and see what were the changes carried out and what are the differences between both approaches.

+On the other hand, Cloudera recommends to use Flume NG and indeed, it is much easier to use.
+Flume 0.9.x will be deprecated soon.

 ### Flume v0.9.3